mnebuerquo/zs-fbtest/readme.md

 ## Facebook API Demo

-This is a programming test given to people applying for a job at Zipscene, LLC.
+This is a programming test given to people applying for a job at Zipscene, LLC (http://www.zipscene.com/).
 The test took me approximately 7 hours to complete.
 It initially ran on a nodejitsu server, but now runs on an AWS EC2instance.

 http://fbtest.wheresshermansbus.com

+As far as I know, Zipscene no longer uses this test for filtering applicants.

 ## Open Source